rhettchase/data-structures-and-algorithms/python/docs/linked_list_insertions/README.md

         # Traverse the list to find the target node
         current = self.head
-        while current is not None and current.value != value: current = current.next
+        while current is not None and current.value != target_value:
+            current = current.next

         # If the target node is found, insert the new node after it